Borrowing or withdrawing money from your 401(k) plan

 - If you don't repay your plan loan when required, it will generally be treated as a taxable distribution.

-- If you leave your employer's service (whether voluntarily or not) and still have an outstanding balance on a plan loan, you'll usually be required to repay the loan in full within 60 days.
-Otherwise, the outstanding balance will be treated as a taxable distribution, and you'll owe a 10 percent penalty tax in addition to regular income taxes if you're under age 59½.
+- If you leave your employer's service (whether voluntarily or not) and still have an outstanding balance on a plan loan, the outstanding amount of the loan will be considered a distribution.
+You'll usually be required to repay the amount in full (or roll over the amount to another 401(k) plan or IRA) by the tax filing deadline (including extensions) of the year following the year the amount is determined to be a distribution (i.e., the year you leave your employer).
+Otherwise, the outstanding balance will be treated as a taxable distribution, and you'll owe a 10% penalty tax (if you're under age 59½) in addition to regular income taxes.

 - Loan interest is generally not tax deductible (unless the loan is secured by your principal residence).